FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Problem Statement and Analysis

 where $\mathcal{A}$ is the original learning algorithm and $\mathcal{D} \setminus \mathcal{D}_f$ is the remaining dataset.

-In an FL system, unlearning requests are triggered by clients—e.g., a client $c_i$ may request that their data $\mathcal{D}^i$ be removed in whole or in part.
+In an FL system, unlearning requests are triggered by clients—e.g., a client $c_i$ requests that their data $\mathcal{D}^i$ be removed in whole or in part.
 As such requests may arrive \emph{sequentially}, the server must incrementally update the global model in response to each request, ensuring that the current model does not retain any residual influence from the removed data.
-Moreover, the system must preserve service availability throughout the unlearning process: the model should remain usable, and the time to service recovery after each deletion must be minimized to avoid extended downtime or performance degradation.
+Moreover, the system must preserve service availability throughout the unlearning process: the time to service recovery after each deletion must be minimized to avoid extended downtime or performance degradation.

-\mypara{Design Goals} Given the above setting, we aim to develop an exact federated unlearning protocol that satisfies the following design goals:
+\mypara{Design Goals} Given the above setting, we aim to develop an exact federated unlearning protocol with the following design goals:

-\begin{itemize} \item \textbf{G1: Model Utility.} The framework must ensure high model utility in both the \textit{learning stage} and the \textit{unlearning stage}.
+\begin{itemize} \item \textbf{G1: Model Utility.} The framework aims for high model utility across the \textit{learning} and the \textit{unlearning} stages.
 During learning, the global model $\mathbf{M}$ should minimize the expected loss over all client data.
-During unlearning, the updated model $\widetilde{\mathbf{M}}$ must maintain comparable utility on the remaining dataset $\mathcal{D} \setminus \mathcal{D}_f$.
+During unlearning, the unlearned model $\widetilde{\mathbf{M}}$ must maintain comparable utility on the remaining dataset $\mathcal{D} \setminus \mathcal{D}_f$.